Appchemy/waitr-website/content/blog/pos-data-collection-collecting-customer-data-to-grow-your-business.md

 ---
-title: "POS Data Collection: Collecting Customer Data To Grow Your Business"
+title: "Do More With Your POS: Get To Know Your Customer"
 date: 2021-07-21T12:44:50.339Z
 image: ../../static/images/19197265.jpg
 ---